dera-delis/chat-api/README.md

 A production-ready real-time chat API built with FastAPI, WebSockets, Redis, and PostgreSQL.
 This backend supports authenticated users, multiple chat rooms, real-time messaging, and persistent chat history.

+> ⚠️ **Status / Scope:** This project is designed as a backend-only service intended for integration with web or mobile clients.

 ## 🏗️ Architecture

 ### Tech Stack